ss2sc/CS2110HWSubmission/README.md

 ## TODO
 Routing: Temp routing for now while we just make the pages
-Users: Currently very simple way to differentiate user and instructor experiences
+Users: Currently very simple way to differentiate student and instructor experiences